 A good honours degree or equivalent academic qualification in a technical or analytical discipline (Architecture, Construction Management, Mechanical/Electrical Engineering, Civil, Surveying, Project Management).
 Exceptionally, applicants from non-technical/analytical disciplines but with proven and substantiated experience in the Architecture, Engineering, and Construction (AEC) fields will be considered.
-Applicants are subject to interview.
-English language proficiency at a minimum of IELTS band 6.0 with no component score below 5.5.
+Applicants may be subject to interview.

 Months of entry

 The Architecture, Engineering and Construction industry (AEC) is changing.
 If you’re interested in a career in Building Information Modelling and Management (BIM), which is becoming the industry standard for the design, building and management of modern structures, this course is for you.

 On this 1-year part-time, distance-learning PgCert Building Information Management (BIM) course, you’ll cover the fundamentals of project and financial management and learn to integrate exciting new technology.

 And when you graduate, you'll be able to pursue careers in the architecture, engineering and construction industries, as well as higher education, the arts, conservation, and management.

 - Cover the fundamentals of project and financial management software such as Revit, CostX, Synchro, as well as design software such as AutoCAD

 - Learn how to integrate the new technology and methodology of BIM with the established principles of planning and project management

 - Explore the practical and theoretical applications - and challenges - of BIM and become an advocate and enabler of its adoption by industry

 Work experience and career planning